 - Stiftung Mercator Foundation

-Home page slide show: Transportation and Buildings, Dennis Schroeder/NREL
+Home page slide show: Clean Power, Transportation and Buildings, Dennis Schroeder/NREL

 Programs Overview page: Transportation and Buildings, Dennis Schroeder/NREL; Industry, photo courtesy of ClimateWorks Foundation